 “9.
 I have a restaurant/hotel/bar and would like to broadcast matches within the premises of my establishment.
-Do I need to apply for a licence?
+Do I need to apply for a license?

 Public viewing events in commercial establishments, such as pubs, clubs, restaurants and bars, are not deemed to be commercial public viewing events if no further commercial activities (such as admission fees or sponsorship activities) take place in relation to the public viewing activities.
 However, the Exhibitor needs to submit all the relevant information about the public viewing event in question on FIFA.com and acknowledge the FIFA Regulations for Public Viewing Events.
 Please remember that you would need to require the permit to use the TV signal by the Official Broadcaster in your territory.”

 For more info on licensing refer to the public viewing page on FIFA’s website.